Learn

 Tension → compress

-Anger → push
+Anger → force through

-Fear → lose ground
+Fear → lose footing

 If you want the full explanation of why these two harmonic paths feel different, go next to Paths of Harmony.